Bonus workbooks: Ideal customer profile template, ICP checklist, PDF copy of this guide + in-depths questionnaire for customer interviews.

 The consultant (Influencer) proves that this product might help to warm up the target accounts and make them aware of their solutions.
 CEO approves the deal.

 In this case, an external consultant was an influencer who influenced the deal positively.

 Blockers are the buying committee members who are not interested in your solution or might see a danger for themselves.

-Let’s pretend you are selling an enterprise account-based advertising platform.
-The Head of marketing (Champion) is excited about the product, but the CEO (Decision-maker) wants to hear the thoughts of the Head of Sales (Influencer).
+The Head of Marketing (Champion) is excited about the product, but the CEO (Decision-maker) wants to get feedback from CRO (Influencer).